fabianlee/anthos-nested-esx-manual/needed_on_adminws/k8s/istio-operator/README-1.6.6.txt

 istio-$istiover/bin/istioctl operator init --hub gcr.io/istio-release

-kubectl get all -n istio-operator kubectl create ns istio-system
+kubectl get all -n istio-operator

 kubectl apply -f istio-operator/istio-operator-1.6.6.yaml

-# until you see "Ingress gateways installed|Addons installed"
+# until you see "Ingress gateways installed"
 istio-operator/show-istio-operator-logs.sh default

 # then wait for all components to be 'Running'